A full description of the suit in this Zone 3 Evolution Review

 In my initial excitement, I pulled a sleeve over my hand and wrist to check the fit.
 It seemed rather tight.
 In fact, I had to spend a minute or 2 gently wriggling the sleeve up over my arm.
 At first, I was a little disappointed.
 I thought I had ordered a size too small.

 But I checked my measurements against the Zone 3 chart, and I was definitely a 'Medium'.
-I have several wetsuits, including triathlon suites, and I know that they are supposed to 'fit like a glove'.
+I have several wetsuits, including triathlon suits, and I know that they are supposed to 'fit like a glove'.
 But this initial experiment seemed a bit extreme.

 There was nothing for it, I had to try the whole suit on properly.
 The information cards that came with the suit reassured me that swimming wetsuits are supposed to be like a second skin, and will feel tight and restrictive at first, especially when dry.
 Once you get into the water, and get a little water inside the suit, it will move around and fit better.